GridProtectionAlliance/openPDC/Wiki/Wiki_Construction.md

 ## Folders and Content
 ### openPDC/Wiki
 Wiki Root Folder
-  * **Home.md** = Project Welcome and Overview.
-Home.md is a candidate for the project's README.md document.
+  * **Home.html** = Project Welcome and Overview.
+Home.html or Home.md is a candidate for the project's README.md document.
   * **Home.files/** = Subfolder Containing Wiki Home Page's Attachment Files
   * **Wiki_Index.md** = Table of Contents Style Directory of the Wiki Pages
   * **Wiki_Construction.md** = *This* Document